GatoGraphQL/ExtensionStarter/README.md

 composer activate-extension-plugins-prod
 ```

-### Complete the docs
+## Complete the Extension Plugin

+The new extension plugin created with the command above contains the comment `@gatographql-extension-todo` indicating that there are items to complete.

+### Documentation

 Complete the documentation for your module, under file: `layers/GatoGraphQLForWP/plugins/{extension-slug}/docs/modules/schema-{extension-slug}/en.md`.

-You can also search for string `@gatographql-extension-todo` to find it.

-### Add stubs for your integration plugin
+### Stubs for your integration plugin

-If integrating with another WordPress plugin, you will need to complete the file with stubs for that plugin, to avoid errors with PHPStan.
+If integrating with another WordPress plugin, you will need to complete the file with stubs for that plugin, to avoid errors with PHPStan/Rector.

 The stub file is under `stubs/wpackagist-plugin/{integration-plugin}/stubs.php`.